reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 {{% image alt="settings" src="images/posts/spring-boot-jsonview/API-02.JPG" %}}
 Now, we don't see the `additionalData` field in the JSON response.
 Here, `mapper.disable(MapperFeature.DEFAULT_VIEW_INCLUSION)` applies to both serialization and deserialization process.
-Instead, if we need to **include no view annotations only in the serialization process**, we can apply the following configuration:
+Instead, if we need to **include no view annotation fields only in the serialization process**, we can apply the following configuration:
 ````java
 @Configuration
 public class CommonBean {